rkirov/angular2-dart-router-demo/angular2/docs/core/02_directives.md

                                      |
 @Component({                         | Assume a top level application component which
   selector: 'my-app',                | configures the services to be injected.
-  injectables: [MyService]           |
+  appInjector: [MyService]           |
 })                                   |
 @View({                              | Assume we have a template that needs to be
   templateUrl: 'my_app.html',        | configured with directives to be injected.
   directives: [House]                |
 })                                   |
 class MyApp {}                       |